gtk-rs/gtk4-rs/book/src/gobject_subclassing.md

 {{#rustdoc_include ../listings/gobject_subclassing/1/main.rs}}
 ```

-> Describing objects with two structs is an implementation detail that leaks here through.
+> Describing objects with two structs is a peculiarity coming from how GObjects are defined in C.
 > `imp::CustomButton` handles the state of the GObject and the overridden virtual methods.
 > `CustomButton` determines the exposed methods be determining the implemented traits and adding methods itself.